 High-yield savings accounts often require an upfront minimum deposit and a minimum monthly account balance.
 You can contribute to them over time, whereas CDs do not offer this ability.

-Money market accounts offer competitive yields and can allow debit card access and the ability to write a limited number of checks per month.
+Money market accounts offer competitive yields and can allow free debit card access and the ability to write a limited number of checks per month.